-Industry favorite for close shaves and stylish safety and precision.
-Lubricating strips allow the razor to glide over the buyer's skin while comb gets nearly every hair along the way.
-Get those small, hard-to-reach areas without the need for extra stress and accessories.
+An industry favorite for close shaves and stylish safety and precision.
+Lubricating strips allow the razor to glide over the buyer's skin while the comb gets nearly every hair along the way.
+Gets those small, hard-to-reach areas.

 Expensive refills and a bit hard to find cheaper alternatives.